 Philips Design is more than 80 years old and has become one of the largest design agencies in the world.

-When he began working in that organization, there were 500 design professionals with more than 30 nationalities located in 14 branches worldwide, he joined Philips design in Mumbai that was a part of consumer electronics division.
-The main aim being designing products for local market needs i.e. Local for Local!
-Their portfolio included supporting other product groups such as Domestic Appliances, Lighting, Professional and scientific equipment.
+When he began working in that organization, there were 500 design professionals with more than 30 nationalities located in 14 branches worldwide, he joined Philips Design in Mumbai which was a part of the consumer electronics division.
+The main aim is to design products for local market needs i.e. Local for Local!
+Their portfolio included supporting other product groups such as Domestic Appliances, Lighting, and Professional and scientific equipment.

 Philips worldwide went through a difficult period around 1990.
-As part of cost cutting drive Philips Design along with Consumer Electronics Marketing and Domestic Appliances marketing groups moved from Mumbai to Consumer Elec. factory in Pune.
-Though it helped in reducing products creation process time from 12 months to 9 months (Design brief to launching of the products) they faced a lots of bureaucratic problems in the factory.
-During this shift Ashok Panwalkar was chosen to be an in charge of Philips Design.
+As part of a cost-cutting drive, Philips Design along with Consumer Electronics Marketing and Domestic Appliances marketing groups moved from Mumbai to Consumer Elec. factory in Pune.
+Though it helped in reducing products creation process time from 12 months to 9 months (Design brief to the launching of the products) they faced a lot of bureaucratic problems in the factory.
+During this shift, Ashok Panwalkar was chosen to be in charge of Philips Design.

 Mr Timmer then CEO of Philips International visits Philips Design Pune.

-When Asia Pacific Philips Design head realized quality level of deliverables were par with the rest of the studios in the world, he invited management team of Netherlands, senior members of Asia Pacific design branches to do assessment of India Philips Design in India.
+When the Asia Pacific Philips Design head realized the quality level of deliverables was par with the rest of the studios in the world, he invited the management team of the Netherlands, and senior members of Asia Pacific design branches to assess India Philips Design in India.

-Stefano Marzano, CEO of Philips Design impressed so much, he issued a letter recognizing quality of deliverables, design process, communication, software hardware knowledge par with International standard and announced Philips design in Pune to be a Global resource to support other branches in the world in area of Product Design, Communication Design, Interaction Design and Spatial design (Exhibition and Brand shop Design).
+Stefano Marzano, CEO of Philips Design impressed so much, he issued a letter recognizing the quality of deliverables, design process, communication, software hardware knowledge par with International standards and announced Philips design in Pune to be a Global resource to support other branches in the world in the area of Product Design, Communication Design, Interaction Design and Spatial design (Exhibition and Brand shop Design).

-After his first innings at Philips he has founded a company called 3F Design (3F stands for Fun, Form, Function) where he designs quirky and unusual products for personal or corporate gifting.
-3F design has a design studio and a Design Store located at Deccan area in Pune.
-He leverages on his vast experience in design and design management field, he also gives back to pedagogy by mentoring the next generation designers and does counseling of unwilling patents when their children want to join design programs.
+After his first innings at Philips, he founded a company called 3F Design (3F stands for Fun, Form, Function) where he designs quirky and unusual products for personal or corporate gifting.
+3F design has a design studio and a Design Store located in the Deccan area in Pune.
+He leverages his vast experience in the design and design management field, he also gives back to pedagogy by mentoring the next generation of designers and counselling unwilling parents when their children want to join design programs.

-Philips India made radios used names such as Jawan, Kisan and Commander instead of using European names such as Philletta, Philettina and that worked well after war with Pakistan, capitalizing on the patriotic feelings in the country.
+Philips India made radios that used names such as Jawan, Kisan and Commander instead of using European names such as Philletta, and Philettina and that worked well after a war with Pakistan, capitalizing on the patriotic feelings in the country.

-Another example of the Indian Context is in the way of grinding spices being different from the European sense, so a region specific need of our market was addressed by locally designed Mixer Grinder.
+Another example of the Indian Context is in the way grinding spices is different from the European sense, so a region-specific need of our market was addressed by a locally designed Mixer Grinder.

-His team developed a range to meet requirement of 4 regions in India.
-Since the North grew fruits and they needed a Juicer as an important function, while housewives in the south needed grinding as a main function for pulses and rice grains, spices etc.
+His team developed a range to meet the requirement of 4 regions in India.
+Since the North grew fruits and they needed a Juicer as an important function, while housewives in the south needed grinding as the main function for pulses and rice grains, spices etc.

 Mixer Grinder to cater to the Northern Region